 Great care must be taken in the layout of pump systems drivelines.
 Interference and driveline vibration must be considered.
 A sufficiently experienced installer with knowledge of driveline considerations, proper layout and recommended guidelines should be utilized as well as a proper CAD system for technically precise layouts.
-Installation of said drivelines should not occur until a proper analysis is performed by either said drafter or W.S.
-Darley.
-Darley utilizes and can distribute the Allison Driveline Analysis program which they use for said analysis, along with an instruction for use.
+Installation of said drivelines should not occur until a proper analysis is performed.
+Darley utilizes and can distribute the Allison Driveline Analysis program which is used for said analysis.